carpentries/workshop-template/CUSTOMIZATION.md

 *   `layout` must be `workshop`.

-*   `root` must the path to the repository's root directory.
+*   `root` must be the path to the repository's root directory.
 This is '.' if the page is in the root directory (which `index.html` is).
     In other pages, `root` is '..' if the page is one directory down, '../..' if it is two levels down, and so on.